dasch-swiss/dsp-tools/docs/incremental-xmlupload.md

-## 1. No references to existing resources
+## 1. No References to Existing Resources

 The first case is the simplest one:
 No mapping is required and the additional data can be uploaded with: